Troubleshooting, Tips, and Best Practices

 VMware Horizon support

-The current Unity VVol implementation has not yet been fully certified for use with VMware Horizon View for Virtual Desktop Infrastructure (VDI).
-It is recommended that you use VDI and Unity when deploying less than 500 desktops.
+The current Unity VVol implementation has not yet been fully certified for use with VMware Horizon View.
+Although it may work, it is recommended that you do not deploy VDI desktops using Unity VVol datastores.
+Support and issue resolution will not be available for this integration.